wpyh/frp/README.md

 Browser your files stored in the LAN, from public Internet.

-Configure `frps` same as above.
+Configure frps like the previous [example](#forward-dns-query-request).

-1. Start `frpc` with configuration:
+1. Start `frpc` with configuration, enabling the static_file plugin:

   ```ini
   # frpc.ini